Official websites use .mil

 Secure .mil websites use HTTPS

 Description The Littoral Combat Ship (LCS) is a fast, agile, mission-focused warship designed to operate in near-shore environments to counter 21st-century threats.
-It is a class of small surface combatants armed with capabilities to defeat challenges in the world’s littorals.
+It is a class of small surface combatants armed with capabilities focused on defeating challenges in the world’s littorals.
 LCS can operate independently or in high-threat scenarios as part of a networked battle force that includes larger, multi-mission surface combatants such as cruisers and destroyers.

-Features LCS are equipped with modular mission packages that enable them to rapidly re-configure and execute a wide range of missions.
+Features Littoral Combat Ships (LCSs) are equipped with modular mission packages that enable them to rapidly configure and execute a wide range of missions.
+These mission packages, which consist of advanced mission systems, manned and unmanned vehicles, sensors, and munitions, provide the LCS with the flexibility to perform critical tasks in support of naval warfare.

-These mission packages enhance warfighting capabilities in two primary mission areas: Mine Countermeasures (MCM) and Surface Warfare (SUW).
-These mission packages are modular and can be swapped out depending on the operational needs, providing maximum versatility to Fleet commanders to execute a variety of operations.
+The LCS mission packages are designed to enhance warfighting capabilities across two primary mission areas: Mine Countermeasures (MCM) and Surface Warfare (SUW).
+These mission packages are modular and can be swapped out depending on the operational needs, providing maximum versatility for a variety of operational scenarios.

-The lethality and capability of LCS are continually improved through the addition of various systems, including the Naval Strike Missile and the MK-70 Payload Delivery System, as well as through integration with a wide range of Unmanned Surface Vessels (USVs), such as the Global Autonomous Reconnaissance Craft (GARC) USVs.
+The lethality and capability of LCS are continually improved through the demonstration, testing, and deployment of various systems, including Unmanned Surface Vessels (USV), Naval Strike Missile, and the MK-70 Payload Delivery System.

-LCS ships are assigned to both the Atlantic and Pacific Fleets, divided by variant into two squadrons: Littoral Combat Ship Squadron 1 (LCSRON ONE), homeported in San Diego, California, where the Independence variant is based, and Littoral Combat Ship Squadron 2 (LCSRON TWO), homeported in Mayport, Florida, where the Freedom variant operates.
+LCS ships are assigned to both the Atlantic and Pacific Fleets, ensuring a balanced and effective distribution across key operational areas.
+The ships are divided by variant into two squadrons: Littoral Combat Ship Squadron 1 (LCSRON ONE), homeported in San Diego, California, where the Independence variant is based, and Littoral Combat Ship Squadron 2 (LCSRON TWO), homeported in Mayport, Florida, where the Freedom variant operates.

 The LCS program is notable not only for its innovative design and construction approach but also for its emphasis on enhancing fleet operational readiness through a combination of efficient design, tailored training, and effective sustainment practices.